George Reynolds (Mormon): Party to polygamy test case

 In 1874, strong efforts were being made to prosecute Latter-day Saints who practiced polygamy in violation an 1862 Morrill Anti-Bigamy Act.
 Confident that the law would be declared to be an unconstitutional violation of the Free Exercise Clause of the First Amendment to the United States Constitution, the leaders of the church agreed to furnish a defendant for a test case.
 Young asked Reynolds if he would be willing to serve as the test defendant.
 Reynolds agreed and was indicted for bigamy by a grand jury on June 23, 1874.

 Because it was a test case the church wished to pursue before the United States Supreme Court, Reynolds cooperated with investigators and the trial court, supplying the witnesses and testimony that proved he was married to two women at the same time.
-Reynolds was found guilty by a jury on April 1, 1875, and was sentenced to one year's imprisonment and a fine of five hundred dollars.
-On appeal, the indictment was overturned by the Utah Territory's Supreme Court because the grand jury had not been empanelled in compliance with the Poland Act.
+Reynolds was found guilty by a jury in April 1875 and was sentenced to one year's imprisonment and a fine of three hundred dollars.
+On appeal, the indictment was overturned by Utah Territory's Supreme Court because the grand jury had not been empaneled in compliance with the Poland Act.
 Thus, for the test case to proceed, Reynolds had to be reindicted and retried.

 On October 30, 1875, Reynolds was indicted a second time; he was found guilty of bigamy by a jury on December 9 and sentenced to two years imprisonment of hard labor and a fine of five hundred dollars.
 On June 13, 1876, the Utah Supreme Court upheld the conviction.
-The stage was set for the case to be appealed to the Supreme Court of the United States.

 Reynolds v.
 United States

 Arguments were heard in the Reynolds case before the United States Supreme Court on November 14, 1878.
 On January 6, 1879, the Court issued its unanimous decision for Reynolds v.
 United States.
 The court rejected his argument that the Latter-day Saint practice of plural marriage was protected by the Free Exercise Clause of the First Amendment to the Constitution.
-Thus, his conviction was upheld, as was the constitutionality of the Morrill Anti-Bigamy Act.
-(The court did rule that the hard labor clause of his sentence was not permitted by law; as a result, this clause of his sentence was lifted.)
+Thus, his conviction was upheld, without the hard labor clause, as was the constitutionality of the Morrill Anti-Bigamy Act.